We're highly qualified in our disciplines and invested in our teaching...

 Jane K. Asher

 Ph.D. in English, Wayne State University

-Jane currently serves on MCC's Student Success Council and as the Co-Lead of The Engaging Adjunct Faculty Committee.
-She is also the Assistant to the Director of MCC's Reading and Writing Studios for The Detroit Auto Dealers’ Association Writing for Transfer Grant, a project in which she is developing transition curriculum and college preparedness workshops for Macomb County high school students.
+Jane formerly served on MCC's Student Success Council and as the co-lead of MCC's Engaging Adjunct Faculty Committee.
+She is was also the assistant to the director of MCC's Reading and Writing Studios for The Detroit Auto Dealers’ Association Writing for Transfer Grant, a project in which she developed transition curriculum and college preparedness workshops for Macomb County high school students.

 In her free time, Jane enjoys running, cooking, gardening, composting, and playing darts and cornhole.

 "In my first-year writing courses, I always tell my students that no one writes in a vacuum.
 Writing is a social act: the ideas that we put forth in our writing are both shaped by and responsive to what other people think, say, and do.
 In the same way, I believe that the profession of teaching college writing is a social act: college instructors shouldn’t teach writing in a vacuum.
 My hope is that college writing programs and English departments will embrace the inclusive culture and equity-minded practices that embody our discipline and fuel our students’ success.
 Our profession can’t go on asserting that everyone’s voices and ideas matter—when our adjunct instructors have no agency or voice in their departments and institutions."

 "My primary goal in running for the AAFMCC Executive Board Member-at-Large position is to fight for economic justice for adjunct faculty."

 Jodi J. Monday